KxSystems/embedPy/README.md

 - `.p.qcallable`  (declare callable with q return)
 - `.p.pycallable` (declare callable with foreign return)

-The return from each of these functions is a new embedPy `object`, representing the same underlying Python function/method.
-However, the new object is callable in q.
+The return from each of these functions is a new embedPy `object`, representing the same underlying Python function/method, but now callable in q.

 e.g.
 ```q